eProsima/Fast-DDS-monitor/docs/rst/developer_manual/installation/sources/linux.rst

 Dependencies installation
 =========================

-*Fast DDS Monitor* depends on *eProsima Fast DDS* library, *eProsima Fast DDS Statistics Backend* library, Qt and certain Debian packages.
+*DDS Monitor* depends on *eProsima Fast DDS* library, *eProsima Fast DDS Statistics Backend* library, Qt and certain Debian packages.
 This section describes the instructions for installing *eProsima Fast DDS* dependencies and requirements in a Linux environment from sources.